Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Backgrounds/Volstrucker Agent.md

 The Volstrucker are a clandestine organization of arcane assassins and enforcers in the service of the [[Cerberus Assembly]].
 Their operatives bear no official title, but are referred to in hushed tones as “scourgers” by residents of large Dwendalian cities such as [[Zadash]] and [[Rexxentrum]].

 You are a Volstrucker agent.
-Your duty is to silence dissidents who would undermine the will of King Dwendal—and more importantly, the will of the Assembly.
+Your duty is to silence dissidents who would undermine the will of [[Bertrand Dwendal|King Dwendal]]—and more importantly, the will of the [[Cerberus Assembly|Assembly]].

 **Skill Proficiencies:** [Deception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Deception), [Stealth](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Stealth)